Avavin/Avavin/README.md

 - 💞️ I’m looking to collaborate on this journey.
 - 📫 How to reach me: Through here, for now.

-Update January 3: I FORGOT TO DO A CONTRIBUTION ON JANUARY 2 NOOOOOOOOOO
+Update January 3: I FORGOT TO DO A CONTRIBUTION ON JANUARY 2 NOOOOOOOOOO...
+I will still try to update daily.
 - Currently looking at: C/C++.

 - Current stance: Still open to learning and collaborating.